Prenatal Massage Certification, Training and Careers

 A career in prenatal massage requires advanced massage therapy school training and a high level of understanding, compassion and communication when it comes to listening to and providing for the comfort and health needs of pregnant women.
 In addition, you will need some core business skills to help you build and market your prenatal massage therapy practice.

-If you are interested in a prenatal massage therapy career, take a closer look at prenatal massage training.
+If you are interested in a prenatal massage therapy career, take a closer look at prenatal massage training schools by clicking the Find Schools button.
 Then choose the prenatal massage certification program that meets your personal and professional needs.

 Sources: American Pregnancy Association, PregnancyToday.com

 Tell us a little about yourself and we'll connect you with schools that offer Massage Therapy Programs.